01

 What changes the curve

-The next jump usually comes from a better system, not more strain.
+The next jump comes from a better system, not more strain.

 Common questions.